-The draft CAPER is available to the public for review electronically on the City's website at chandleraz.gov/PlansAndReports or by U.S. mail.
-Please submit requests to Karin Bishop, using the address at the bottom of this page.
+The CAPER was made available to the public for review electronically on the City's website at chandleraz.gov/PlansAndReports or by U.S. mail.
+Requests for a hardcopy of the report were to be submitted to Karin Bishop, using the address at the bottom of this page.

-The City of Chandler's Citizen Participation Plan includes a 15-day public comment period and public hearing for the CAPER.

-For Fiscal Year 2019-2020, the public comment period will begin October 27, 2020, and will close on November 10, 2020.
-A public hearing will be held on Thursday, November 5, 2020, at the City Council Chambers.
+The City of Chandler conducted a 15-day public comment period and public hearing for the CAPER.
+For Fiscal Year 2019-2020, the public comment period began October 27, 2020, and closed on November 10, 2020.
+A public hearing was held on Thursday, November 5, 2020, at the City Council Chambers.
 In addition to commenting at the public hearing, citizens are invited to submit written comments to the Neighborhood Resources Department at community.development@chandleraz.gov.

-The public hearing is announced through an advertisement in the Arizona Republic and is posted in public locations including the City Clerk's office and posted on the City's website and on social media.
-The public hearing notice includes the meeting location, date, time, key staff contacts, topics to be considered, and the beginning and ending dates of the public comment period.
-The notice also includes information for citizens requesting reasonable accommodations for a disability.
+The public comment period and public hearing was announced through an advertisement in the Arizona Republic and was posted in public locations including the City Clerk's office and posted on the City's website and on social media.
+The public hearing notice included the meeting location, date, time, key staff contacts, topics to be considered, and the beginning and ending dates of the public comment period.
+The notice also included information for citizens requesting reasonable accommodations for a disability.